 My parents told me that if I earned the opportunity to go to New York, I would have to work really hard.
 I have to stay on top of my school work and chores, study my script, and fundraise to help earn my trip to the Big Apple!
-Ready for another fun fact?
-Not only am I the only homeschooler on the cast, but I'm also the only kid chosen from Terrebonne Parish.
-The other nine students chosen to participate are all from Morgan City.
-We have so much fun at our drama camps, and we can't wait to work together with friends from around the country on the big stage!

 What's the latest?